 This brain condition makes it difficult for the brain to recognize numbers and related concepts.
-Studies say that only 7 to 14% of the population may have this problem.
+Studies say that 3 to 6% of the population may have this problem.
 It is important to remember that having dyscalculia is not a sign of a child having low intelligence because they still do well in other subjects.
 However, the signs of dyscalculia can vary with kids so they will need to be monitored accordingly for these signs.

 This condition mostly affects a child’s reading capability, as well as their spelling, speaking and mathematical ability.
 If they cannot count or unable to answer word problems, it may be caused by dyslexia.
 Some kids may have both dyslexia and dyscalculia which makes their learning difficult.

 Some children tend to get stressed when it comes to doing math subjects to the point they cannot answer their exams properly.